-In the video from last fall, Wax, who has been known to make controversial remarks on race in the past, said that she had never seen a black student graduate in the top quarter of the Penn Law class.
+In the video from fall 2017, Wax, who has been known to make controversial remarks on race in the past, said that she had never seen a black student graduate in the top quarter of the Penn Law class.

 Wax added that she teaches a course of "89 to 95 students" each year, "so I'm going on that because a lot of this data is a closely guarded secret."